-Budget and actual comparison schedules are provided in the Basic Financial Statements for the General Fund and the State Assignment Fund.
+Budget and actual comparison schedules are provided in the Basic Financial Statements for the General Fund.
 The Budgetary Comparison Schedule shows the original adopted budgets, the final revised budget, actual results, and variance between the final budget and actual results.
-Table 3 summarizes the results of the Budgetary Comparison Schedule:
+The Budgetary Comparison Schedule: